Modern Combat 5: Blackout

-Modern Combat 5, also known as Modern Combat 5: Blackout is a 2014 first-person shooter developed by Gameloft Bucharest and published by Gameloft.
+Modern Combat 5: Blackout is a 2014 first-person shooter developed by Gameloft Bucharest and published by Gameloft.
 It is the fifth installment of the Modern Combat series and the sequel to Modern Combat 4: Zero Hour.
 It was released on July 24, 2014 for iOS, Android, Windows Phone 8, Windows 8.1 and BlackBerry 10, on October 24, 2018 for Windows via Steam, and for Nintendo Switch on February 14, 2019.
 It is the first game in the series that is developed by Gameloft Bucharest.